Narewka (river): Geography

 The Narewka flows through the European region known as the Wysoczyzny Podlasko-Białoruskie (Podlasie–Belarus Plateau) in Poland's Podlaskie Voivodeship and Belarus' Grodno Region.
 A major part of the river flows through the Białowieża Forest.

 The Narewka River is the main watercourse of the Polish part of the Białowieża Forest.

 The river is 61.1 km long, including 21.7 kilometers in the Republic of Belarus.

 Catchment (basin) covers an area Narewka 710.7 km^{2}, of which the Polish border is 491.32 km.
 Within the forest is 380 km^{2} catchment area, part of which falls in the Białowieża National Park.
 Catchment forest cover is 49.9%.
 Until dry, the Narewka flowed through quite a muddy valley.
-In the 1960s has been draining uroczyska "Wild Nikora.
+In the 1960s has been draining uroczysko "Wild Nikora.

 The width of the trough Narewka ranges from 5 to 15 m (at the mouth).
 The maximum depth at the measuring point in Bialowieza: 201 cm.
 The rate of flow is 2 km/h.